2013 Tesla Model SEnlarge Photo

 After a note from our reliable tipster Brian Henderson, we contacted Tesla to ask whether reservations could be transferred.

 The answer: No.

-"Reservations are not transferable," replied Tesla communications director Shanna Hendriks, succinctly.
+"Reservations are not transferable," replied Tesla communications manager Shanna Hendriks, succinctly.

 She pointed all reservation holders to Paragraph 6, "Deferral and Non-Transferability," of the Tesla Model S Reservation Agreement they had to sign to take their place in the Model S queue.